CCBlueX/Documentation/md/get-started/installation.md

 ## Next Steps

 Congratulations!
 You've successfully installed LiquidBounce.
-To learn how to use the client's features, check out our [Getting Started Guide](/docs/get-started/using-liquidbounce).
+To learn how to use the client's features, check out our [Getting Started Guide](/docs/get-started/usage).

-## Alternative Installation Methods
+## Manual Installation

 If you prefer not to use LiquidLauncher, you can manually install LiquidBounce.
 See our [Manual Installation Guide](/docs/get-started/manual-installation) for detailed instructions.